bauerha/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+*1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)*

 ```r
 missval <- sum(!complete.cases(activity[-1]))
 ```
 The total number of missing values in the dataset is 2303

-2. Devise a strategy for filling in all of the missing values in the dataset.
+* 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.*

 The strategy being used for filling in all missing values will be to use the mean for that 5-minute interval that is missing a value.

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+*3. Create a new dataset that is equal to the original dataset but with the missing data filled in.*

 ```r
 cactivity <- activity